TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/5. Event Related Module/Event Related LFP Analysis/Functions/README.txt

 % the plotting function

 % Inputs:
 % 1.
-EventRelatedData: nchannel x nevents n ntimepoints single matrix with
-% event related data.
+Data: main window data structure
 % 2.
-Figure: Axes handle to figure to plot in
+DataType: type of data event related data was extracted from, either "Raw Data" OR "Preprocessed Data"
 % 3.
-SampleRate: SampleRate as double in Hz
+EventDataType: type of event related data, either "Raw Event Related
+% Data" OR "Preprocessed Event Related Data"
 % 4.
-DataChannelSelected: 1 x 2 double vector with channels to take, i.e.
-% [1,10] for channel 1 to 10, comes from
-% 'Event_Module_Organize_TF_Window_Inputs' function
-% 4.
-EventNrRange: 1 x 2 double vector with events to take, i.e.
-% [1,10] for events 1 to 10, comes from
-% 'Event_Module_Organize_TF_Window_Inputs' function
+Figure: Axes handle to figure to plot in
 % 5.
-TimearoundEvent: 1 x 2 double vector time in seconds before event and after event, i.e.
-% [0.2,0.5] for a time range of -0.2 to 0.5 NOTE: first element has to be
-% positive, although its a negativ time.
-% 6.
 TF: structure with parameter for TF calculations, comes from
 % 'Event_Module_Organize_TF_Window_Inputs' function
+% 6.
+Window: char, window size for spectrogram (in samples)
 % 7.
-Type: determines signal components for TF analysis: "Total" OR "NonPhaseLocked" OR
-% "PhaseLocked"; NonPhaseLocked = Signal - ERP; Phaselocked = ERP; Total =
+TwoORThreeD: char, "TwoD" or "ThreeD" depending on what the user
-% both components
+% selected
 % 8.
-Plottype: "TF" OR "ITPC" to plot either Time frequency power or inter
-% trial phase clustering.
+CurrentPlotData: structure in which analysis results are saved in
+% case user wants to export them
 % 9.
-WaveletType: determines type of TF analyisis, either "Moorlet
-% Wavelets" OR "Filter Hilbert"; NOTE: TODO: "Filter Hilbert" does not work yet
+PlotAppearance: structure holding info about plot appearances the user
+% might have modified.
 % 10.
-CurrentPlotData: structure in which analysis results are saved in
-% case user wants to export them
+BaselineNormalize: logical, 1 or 0 whehter to normlaitze
+% 11.
+NormalizationWindow: comma separated char, from to like '-0.2,0' in
+% seconds

 % Outputs:
 % 1. climsTF: clim of current plot, saved by TF window to be able to auto